 If you book your train tickets early, avoid peak trains, and choose specific train times, you will get the best deal.
 Click here to check the schedule and prices.
 I would recommend leaving at least 45 minutes between the time your train arrives and the time the bus leaves to be safe.
 The buses don’t run very frequently so you don’t want to miss the connection.
 Check the bus schedule here.

 I guess you could do a day trip to Castle Howard from London, however, given York is one of the prettiest cities in England, I would recommend staying for at least a weekend.
-There are plenty of historical places to see in York too.
+There are plenty of historical places to see in York and it has one of the best Christmas Markets in England.
+You should visit the St. Nicholas Christmas Fair!

 I can’t wait to see what theme they come up with for next year!
 Where have you seen some amazing Christmas decorations?